David Cox Jr.

 David Cox (9 July 1809 – 6 December 1885), known as David Cox the Younger, David Cox II or David Cox Jr. to distinguish him from his better-known father David Cox (1783-1859), was an English painter in watercolour, mostly of landscapes.
+He broadly continued his father's style, but with Late Victorian elements; even at his best he has never been seen to match his father in quality.